stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 A recurring pattern when writing larger applications is the combination of different parts of a program each with their own failure types in a larger effectful computation.
-We saw this, for instance, when implementing a command line tool for handling CSV files.
-There, we read and wrote data from and to files, we parsed column types and schemata, we parsed row and column indices and command line commands.
+We saw this, for instance, when implementing a command-line tool for handling CSV files.
+There, we read and wrote data from and to files, we parsed column types and schemata, we parsed row and column indices and command-line commands.
 All these operations came with the potential of failure and might be implemented in different parts of our application.
 In order to unify these different failure types, we wrote